TheNextGuy32/peace-of-westfalia/rules.md

 Players attempt to secure the votes of a majority of the Electors (4) to be elected Emperor.
 Unaligned Electors vote as a block for the Player of their religion with the most votes after all Players have voted.
 Initiative/Setup Order between tied Players.
 If a majority cannot be secured, the Emperor may be elected by a plurality.

-Place the elected Emperor’s Control Marker on the Round Number.
+Place the elected Emperor's Control Marker on the Round Number.

 ## Variants